 See https://help.ubuntu.com/community/Lubuntu/Mouse for more details.

-It creates a Virtual Disk with the contents encrypted into a single file or onto a disk partition or removable media such as a USB stick.
+Truecrypt and its replacement VeraCrypt create a Virtual Disk with the contents encrypted into a single file or onto a disk partition or removable media such as a USB stick.
 The encryption is all on the fly so you have a file, you mount it as a disk and from then on it is used just like a real disk and everything is decrypted and re-encrypted invisibly in real time.
 The virtual Drive is unmounted automatically at close down and one should have closed all the open documents using the Virtual Drive by that point just like when you shut down normally.
 The advantage is that you never have the files copied onto a real disk so there are no shadows or temporary files left behind and one does not have to do a secure delete.
-I have loaded it onto two of my Windows systems.

-This linux version of Truecrypt is a great improvement and has a GUI interface almost identical to that in Windows.
+The linux version of Vera/TrueCrypt has a GUI interface almost identical to that in Windows.
 It can be run from the standard menu although with Cinnamon you may need to do a Cinnamon restart before it is visible.
-It can also be run by just typing truecrypt in a terminal or from a launcher.
+It can also be run by just typing veracrypt in a terminal.
 It opens virtual disks which are placed on the desktop.
 Making new volumes (encrypted containers) is now trivial – just use the wizard.
-Old files can be opened but it is best to create a new volume and copy the contents across.
 This is now a very refined product under Linux.

 The only feature I have found is that one has to have administrative privileges to mount ones volumes.
 This means that one is asked for ones administrative password on occasions as well as the volume password.
 There is a way round this by providing additional 'rights' specific to just this activity to a user (or group) by additions to the sudoer file.
 There is information on the Sudoers file and editing it at:

 Because sudo is such a powerful program you must take care not to put anything formatted incorrectly in the file.
 To prevent any incorrect formatting getting into the file you should edit it using the command visudo run as root or by using sudo ( sudo visudo ).
-The default editor for visudo is nano, a terminal editor, which looks incomprehensible at least to those used to Windows so it is fortunate we only have single line to add!
+The default editor for visudo has changed to vi, a terminal editor, which is close to incomprehensible at least to those used to Windows so it is fortunate we only have single line to add!

-There are two ways to proceed, if you have a lot of users then it is worth creating a group for truecrypt, changing truecrypt to be a member of that group and adding all the users that need truecrypt to that group.
+There are now two ways to proceed, if you have a lot of users then it is worth creating a group, changing veracrypt to be a member of that group and adding all the users that need veracrypt to that group.
 You then use sudoer to giving group members the 'rights' to use it without a password.
 See:

-If you only have one or two users then it is easier to give them individual rights by adding a line(s) to the configuration file so launch visudo in a terminal and appending one of the following lines for either a single user (replace USERNAME with your username) or a group called veracrypt (the last option is brute force and gives everyone access) :
+If you only have one or two users then it is easier to give them individual rights by adding a line(s) to the configuration file by launching visudo in a terminal and appending one of the following lines for either a single user (replace USERNAME with your username) or a group called veracrypt (the last option is brute force and gives everyone access) :

 Save by Cntr O and exit by Cntr X - if there are errors there will be a message and a request what to do in the terminal.

 Nautilus is replaced by PcManFm as file (and desktop) manager when one is using Lubuntu and by Nemo when Cinnamon is used.